Viewpoint

 VIEWPOINT - My Day in Traffic Court

-SoapboxI've recently attended a dispute hearing for a speeding in a municipality charge.
-When I arrived the officer greeted me in the hallway before the courtroom and invited me into a small interrogation room.
+SoapboxI've recently attended traffic court for a speeding in a municipality charge.
+When I arrived the officer greeted me in the hallway outside the courtroom and invited me into a small meeting room.
 He then asked me what my intentions were, and after a quick run down of the possible options, I replied that I was here to plead not guilty.

 VIEWPOINT - Benefits of lane filtering